torressam333/rust-knowledge-search/README.md

 ## Contribution and Learning

-This project is meant for **learning Rust hands-on**.
-You are encouraged to:
+This project is meant for me to **learning Rust hands-on**.
+In the process of building this project I:

 * Read Rust documentation and examples
-* Experiment with the code
+* Experimented with the code
-* Only ask AI for guidance, not full solutions
+* Only ask AI for guidance, never for full solutions
-* Add tests and improve modularity
+* Added tests and improve modularity iteratively to create a "rough" draft then ask AI to review my code and leave feedback as if it were a PR with the intention of making each file production quality.

 ---